 Do you ever get frustrated by your attempts to dehydrate food – only to find that while the outside is hard as leather, you’ve got insides that are still soft?

-Or perhaps you’ve got food that you thought was dry because it was nice and hard on the outside, only to find that it developed mold while being stored?
+Or perhaps you’ve got food that you thought was dry because it was nice and hard on the outside, only to find that it developed mold in the jar while being stored?
 You might be suffering from case hardening.

-What is Case Hardening?
+What is Case Hardening in Dehydrated Foods?

-Case hardening is the result of produce that has been dehydrated at too high of a heat, causing the outer portion of the fruit or vegetable to become hard, making it hard for moisture to escape the piece.
+Case hardening is the result of produce being dehydrated too hot, causing the outer portion of the fruit or vegetable to become hard, making it hard for moisture to escape the piece.

 While we love this effect in grilling our meats, it’s not good for dehydrating food because it can lead to mold formation in stored foods.

-What causes Case Hardening?
+What causes Case Hardening in Food?

 How to Prevent Case Hardening

-Use the correct temperature
+1. Use the correct temperature

-Cut Pieces uniformly
+2. Cut Pieces Uniformly

 Effective drying results from uniform slicing and cutting (as uniform as you can get it).
 The thinner the better, and the smaller chunks, the better.
 Drying large pieces can create a case-hardening effect.

-Rotate Your Trays
+3. Rotate Your Trays.

-Check your machine’s temperature regularly.
+4. Check your dehydrator temperature regularly.